meshcloud/meshcloud-docs/docs/administration.building-blocks.md

 For Terraform blocks, meshStack will run the required Terraform in the background.

+### State Storage Recommendations

+Storing state is a crucial aspect of Terraform.
+We have the following recommendations regarding state storage when using Terraform-based Building Blocks in meshStack:

+1. Use a remote backend to store your state like Amazon S3, Azure Storage or Google Cloud Storage.
+2. Use a single storage per Building Block Definition. meshStack organizes the storage on a per workspace/project basis.
+   By using a single storage per Building Block Definition you keep a clear separation of your state.

 ### How to debug

 You can view the logs of meshStack running the Terraform files.
 To do so, go to the Tenant Overview in the Admin Area